 As of September 2016, the Houston metropolitan statistical area, which comprises the majority of the Gulf Coast WDA, was quickly approaching the conclusion of a second year weak job growth related to the fall in oil prices that began in late 2014.
-According to the Current Employment Statistics (CES) survey of nonfarm payroll counts, year-over-year job growth now stands at 20,100 compared to 104,800 in September 2014.
-Three energy related sectors: Professional and Business Services, Mining and Logging, and Manufacturing have experienced the largest job losses since their most recent peak in late 2014 and collectively have shed roughly 68,000 jobs.
+According to the Current Employment Statistics (CES) survey of non-farm payroll counts, year-over-year job growth now stands at 20,100 compared to 104,800 in September 2014.
+Three energy-related sectors: Professional and Business Services, Mining and Logging, and Manufacturing have experienced the largest job losses since their most recent peak in late 2014 and collectively have shed roughly 68,000 jobs.
 Offsetting these declines have been strong gains in sectors related to population growth including Educational and Health Services, Leisure and Hospitality, and Government, the latter of which is primarily composed of public school systems.
-As of October 2018, the Houston metropolitan statistical area, which comprises the majority of the Gulf Coast WDA, was finishing out a year of strong job growth following the local downturn related to oil prices that began in late 2014.
-According to the Current Employment Statistics (CES) survey of non-farm payroll counts, year-over-year job growth now stands at 114,400 compared to 56,100 in November of 2017.
-The three sectors leading this recovery are: Professional and Business Services (31,700), Construction (24,000), and Manufacturing (14,000).